NucleoidMC/plasmid/doc/network.md

 ### `plasmid:workspace/region`

-Specifies a single region to the client, the client should render a box, and a marker tag for it.
+Specifies a single region, the client should render a box, and a marker tag for it.
+If sent from a client, this is considered as an update request which can be rejected.

-Direction: `C<-S`
+Direction: `C<->S`

 | Fields    | Type       | Description                                                          |
 |:---------:|:----------:|:---------------------------------------------------------------------|